d80ep08th/ota-community-edition/README.md

 # OTA-Community-Edition

+- The OTA Community Edition is open-source server software to allow over-the-air (OTA) updates of compatible clients

+> (see the [Aktualizr](https://github.com/advancedtelematic/aktualizr) open-source example client).

+- It is comprised of a number of services which together make up the OTA system.

+- The source code for the servers is available on [Github](https://github.com/advancedtelematic) and is licensed under the MPL2.0

+- Docker container images of the latest build are available on [Docker Hub](https://hub.docker.com/u/advancedtelematic).
+---
 > If you don't have **kafka** or **mariadb** running and just want to try ota-ce

 > Run using **docker-compose**: